-The CalSTRS Board established the employer contribution rates applicable for the period July 1, 2022 to June 30, 2023, based on the 2021 CalSTRS Actuarial Valuation and CalSTRS Employer Directive 2022-06, dated June 15, 2022.
-The contribution rate for Fiscal Year 2022-23 is adjusted to 19.10%, a slight increase over the adjusted contribution rate for Fiscal Year 2022-23 which was 16.92%.
-The 2020-21 State Budget re-directed the supplemental payment paid by the State on behalf of employers as part of the 2019-20 State budget.
-The supplemental payment was used to reduce the contribution rate for Fiscal Years 2019-20, 2020-21 and 2021-22.
+The CalSTRS Board established the employer contribution rates applicable for the period July 1, 2023 to June 30, 2024, based on the 2022 CalSTRS Actuarial Valuation and CalSTRS Employer Directive 2023-03, dated June 2, 2023.
+The contribution rate for Fiscal Year 2023-24 will remain at the Fiscal Year 2022-23 rate of 19.10%.

 CalPERS.
-The Participants also participate in the State Public Employees' Retirement System ("CalPERS").
+The Participant also participates in the State Public Employees' Retirement System ("CalPERS").
 CalPERS is a defined benefit plan that covers classified personnel who work four or more hours per day.
 Benefit provisions are established by State legislation in accordance with the Public Employees' Retirement Law.
 The contribution requirements of the plan members are established by State statute.
 The actuarial methods and assumptions used for determining the rates are based on those adopted by Board of Administration of CalPERS (the "CalPERS Board").

 Active plan miscellaneous members hired on or before December 31, 2012 are required to contribute 7.0% of their monthly salary and those hired on or after January 1, 2013 are required to contribute 6.5% of their monthly salary.
 The required contribution rate is the difference between the actuarially determined rate and the contribution rate of employees.
 The actuarial methods and assumptions used for determining the rates are based on those adopted by CalPERS Board.
 School districts are currently required to contribute to CalPERS at an actuarially determined rate, which was 11.847%, 13.888% and 15.531% of eligible salary expenditures for Fiscal Years 2015-16, 2016-17 and 2017-18 respectively, 18.062% of eligible salary expenditures for Fiscal Year 2018-19 and 19.721% of eligible salary for Fiscal Year 2019-20.
-The Fiscal Year 2020-21 State Budget redirected State funding paid to CalPERS in Fiscal Year 2020-21 and 2021-22.
+The Fiscal Year 2020-21 State Budget redirected State funding paid to CalPERS in Fiscal Year 2019-20 towards long-term unfunded liabilities to reduce employer contribution rates in Fiscal Year 2020-21 and 2021-22.
 As a result, the CalPERS employer contribution rate was 20.7% in Fiscal Year 2020-21 and 22.91% in Fiscal Year 2021-22.
 The State's supplanting payments made under this redirection of funding expired at the end of Fiscal Year 2021-22.

-The CalPERS Schools Pool Actuarial Valuation as of June 30, 2020 (the "2020 CalPERS Schools Pool Actuarial Valuation") for the CalPERS Schools Pool Plan, in which the District participates, was released in October 2021.
-The actuarial funding method used in the 2020 CalPERS Schools Pool Actuarial Valuation was the "Entry Age Normal Cost Method."
-The 2020 CalPERS Schools Pool Actuarial Valuation assumed, among other things, 2.50% inflation and payroll growth of 2.75% compounded annually.
-The 2020 CalPERS Schools Pool Actuarial Valuation reflected a discount rate of 6.8% compounded annually (net of administrative expenses) as of June 30, 2020.
-The CalPERS Board adopted new demographic assumptions on December 19, 2017, including a reduction in the inflation assumption.
-The reduction in the inflation assumption resulted in decreases in both the normal cost and the accrued liabilities in the future.
-Based on the changes in the discount rate, inflation rate, payroll growth rate and demographic assumptions, along with expected reductions in normal cost due to the continuing transition of active members from those employees hired prior to January 1, 2013, to those hired after such date, the projected employer contribution (as a percentage of payroll) was 22.9% and 25.4% for Fiscal Year 2021-
+The CalPERS Schools Pool Actuarial Valuation as of June 30, 2021 (the "2021 CalPERS Schools Pool Actuarial Valuation") for the CalPERS Schools Pool Plan, in which the Participant participates, was released in October 2022.
+The actuarial funding method used in the 2021 CalPERS Schools Pool Actuarial Valuation was the "Entry Age Actuarial Cost Method."
+The 2021 CalPERS Schools Pool Actuarial Valuation assumed, among other things, 2.30% inflation and payroll growth of 2.80% compounded annually.
+The 2021 CalPERS Schools Pool Actuarial Valuation reflected a discount rate of 6.80% compounded annually (net of investment and administrative expenses) as of June 30, 2021.
+The CalPERS Board adopted new actuarial assumptions on November 17, 2021, including a reduction in the inflation assumption.
+The net impact of these assumption changes on the required employer contribution rate in Fiscal Year 2022-23 is an increase of 0.54%, which accounts for the increase in normal cost and the increase in unfunded liability to be paid over 20 years.
+The CalPERS employer contribution rate was 25.37% for Fiscal Year 2022-23.